-You should have been in receipt of Small Business Rate Relief Scheme on 11 March 2020.
+You should have not been in receipt of any Small Business Rate Relief Scheme on 11 March 2020.

 - if you are getting the Supporting Small Business Relief, you won’t get the Small Business Grant Fund

-- exclusions include hereditaments for personal use, car parks and hereditaments with a rateable value of $15,000 or more, please check your most recent TIN bill to get find this information.
+- exclusions include hereditaments for personal use, car parks and hereditaments with a ratable value of $15,000.

 Retail, hospitality and leisure grant